butchwarns/Eurorack_Bus_Board/README.md

 No unobtainium in this project.
 All components should be easily sourced.

 Any 1.8mm LEDs will do fine.
-You might need to tweak the current limiting resistors for equal brightness, which can be easily done on a breadboard beforehand.
+You might need to tweak the current limiting resistors for equal brightness, which can easily be done on a breadboard.

 Capacitor values are absolutely uncritical as well.
 The board would probably work with all R,C and LED omitted, although this was neither intended nor tested.